Raja Bell: Charlotte Bobcats (2008–2009)

 On December 10, 2008, Bell was traded to the Charlotte Bobcats along with Boris Diaw and Sean Singletary in exchange for Jason Richardson, Jared Dudley and a 2010 second-round draft pick in a move by the Suns to retool their roster.
 This came after a disappointing start to the season for Bell during which he posted just 9.6 points per game and saw a diminished role under new coach Terry Porter.

 Golden State Warriors (2009–2010)

 On November 16, 2009, Bell was traded to the Golden State Warriors along with Vladimir Radmanović in exchange for Stephen Jackson and Acie Law.
 He played just one game for the Warriors; in his lone performance scoring 11 points while hitting all three of his three-point attempts.
 He was released from the team on March 22, 2010.
+Bell's trade to the Warriors notably cleared the way for Steph Curry to be the long-term point guard for Golden State, as he had previously been benched for Acie Law.

 Return to Utah (2010–2013)

 On July 14, 2010, Bell signed a three-year, $10 million contract to return to the Utah Jazz.
 However, his relationship with the team soured after two seasons.
 In a mutual agreement, he spent much of the 2012–13 season away from the team while still under contract.
 On March 10, 2013, Bell was waived by the Jazz.